-PEX Supply Pipe: Everything You Need to Know
+PEX Plumbing Pipe: Everything You Need to Know

 PEX piping is the biggest revolution since the flush toilet.
 Learn what it is and everything in between with this PEX plumbing guide.

 PEX piping (shorthand for cross-linked polyethylene) costs less than half the price of copper and installs much faster.
 And since it’s flexible, PEX makes remodeling jobs easier.
 PEX has a strong “memory;” it always wants to spring back to its original shape.
 So working with a coil of PEX is like wrestling with a giant Slinky.
 For most jobs, you’re better off buying 10-ft. “sticks” instead.
 You may have to pay a few cents more per foot and install a coupler or two, but you’ll avoid frustration and kinks.
 Even plumbers who run miles of PEX every year often buy sticks than coils.

 PEX has several advantages over copper pipes: